rharriso/bower-rails/README.md

 NOTE: Available groups are `:lib` and `:vendor`.
 Others are not allowed according to the Rails convention.
 NOTE: All the assets should be stored in `/assets` subdirectory so putting it under `./vendor/js` directory is unavailable

-##Relative asset paths

-Some bower components (eg. Bootstrap) have relative urls in the CSS files for imports, images, etc. Rails prefers using [helper methods](http://guides.rubyonrails.org/asset_pipeline.html#coding-links-to-assets) for linking to assets within CSS.
-Relative paths can cause issues when assets are precompiled for production.

-Before the `rake assets:precompile` task is run, the bower assets will be reinstalled with the relative paths replaced with calls to `asset_path` so that all asset links work in production.

 ##Rake tasks

 Once you are done with `bower.json` or `Bowerfile` you can run